-Going into its second year, the GreenPAC Parliamentary Internship for the Environment offers young leaders (aged 18-30), who are passionate about the environment and politics, the chance to gain invaluable training and experience from Canada’s top environmental champions on Parliament Hill.
-The program runs from September 2019 to June 2020, and includes a monthly stipend.
+The GreenPAC Parliamentary Internship for the Environment, with support from the Sustainability Network, offers young leaders (aged 18-30) the chance to gain invaluable training and experience from Canada’s top environmental champions on Parliament Hill.
+The program runs from September 2019 to June 2020, and includes a monthly stipend of $2,500.

 As change comes in many forms, GreenPAC welcomes applications from young leaders no matter their level or type of education.
 We particularly encourage individuals who self-identify as female, LGBTQ+, Indigenous, a person of colour, or having a disability to apply.
 GreenPAC is committed to equity and inclusion in all stages of its selection process.
 If you have any questions or require reasonable accommodations during the application process, please contact email@example.com prior to the application deadline.